The Use of Econometric and Statistical Analysis in Damages Assessments

 0.79 × 1.14% + 0.48 × 2.75% = 2.22%

 In other words, of the 7 per cent fall observed on that day, 2.22 per cent is explained by changes in the market (the FTSE 350) and the industry (the Pharma Index).
-In a but-for scenario with no firm-specific news, we would have expected a 2.22 per cent fall.
-The additional 4.78 per cent fall in the actual scenario can only be attributed to the firm-specific news regarding the contract terminations.
+In a but-for situation with no firm-specific news, we would have expected a 2.22 per cent fall.
+The additional 4.78 per cent fall in the actual situation can only be attributed to the firm-specific news regarding the contract terminations.

-Given the initial market capitalisation of £20 billion, this implies that the market has assessed the impact of the terminations on the value of ZedCo to be £0.96 billion (4.78 per cent of £20 billion).
+Given the initial market capitalisation of £20 billion, this implies that the market has assessed the effects of the terminations on the value of ZedCo to be £0.96 billion (4.78 per cent of £20 billion).
 That figure is, therefore, our estimate of the loss in value.
 It represents a reasonable lower bound estimate of the quantum of damages.
 I say a lower bound because the loss in market value is the expected loss to the company from the terminations, and market expectations will already, in principle, factor in the potential for compensation through legal action.

 Ronnie Barnes is a principal at Cornerstone Research.
 The author would like to thank the staff of GAR; his Cornerstone Research colleagues, particularly Carine Campbell, Leslie Goodman, Janine L’Heureux, Samita Kamath and Lauro Remmler; and Matthew Vinall of Dentons and James Freeman of Allen & Overy for their input and advice on a previous version.